pac4j/pac4j/documentation/blog/nlnet_eudiwallet.md

 The eIDAS 2.0 regulation requires every EU member state to provide its citizens with a European Digital Identity Wallet.
 For applications, this means a new way to authenticate users and to request verified attributes — and, for the Java ecosystem, no library covers it properly today.

 pac4j has spent 15 years turning authentication protocols — OAuth, SAML, OpenID Connect, CAS — into one security engine usable from any Java framework.
-EUDI Wallet is simply the next protocol on that list.
+After supporting the OpenID Federation protocol, EUDI Wallet is simply the next protocol on that list.

 ## What happens next